FlexYourBrain/CleanGameAssetExporter/README.md

 ![](/docs/Clean_thumb.png)

-Blender add-on for exporting mesh (.buffer) files for use in the Defold game engines mesh components.
+Blender add-on for exporting game asset files for use in the Defold game engine - mesh components.
 Options allow the user to choose what attribute streams they wish to export, keeping their game asset files lean.

+### Roadmap:
+The current goal of this add-on is to streamline game ready assets from blender to defold game projects and give the game developer the options to export  what data they need.
+The future intention is to make the asset pipeline even more optimized by making less manual work like creating and adding the .buffer files to .mesh files.
+Instead options to do these things should make the process easier for small and large game development projects alike.
+The add-on should evolve with the requirements needed by the defold game engine.

 How to install: